zertovitch/gwindows/gnatcom/readme.txt

 So normally, if you read this readme.txt document, most of the installation already happened!

-By running build_tools.cmd it will you will obtain executables for the GNATCOM tools.
+By running build_tools.cmd you will obtain executables for the GNATCOM tools.
 For ease of use, it may be advisable to place the tools directory on the path or to copy the executables into a directory on the path.

 Documentation